huggingface/blog/fine-tune-segformer.md

     convert_segmentation_bitmap,
 )
 ```

+You can also rewrite the `convert_segmentation_bitmap` function to use batches and pass `batched=True` to `dataset.map`.
+This will speed up the mapping significantly, but you might need to tweak the `batch_size` to make sure the process doesn't run out of memory.

 The SegFormer model we're going to fine-tune later expects certain names for the features.
 For convenience, we'll already match this format now.
 Thus, we'll rename the `image` feature to `pixel_values`, the `label.segmentation_bitmap` to `label` and discard the other features.